 We actively encourage sporting activities, both team and individual, throughout the school.
 These have included athletics, country dancing, cross-country running, gymnastics, hockey, netball, soccer and tag rugby.
 Our cross-country, football, hockey and netball teams have been particularly successful, and have often won at Milton Keynes Schools competitions.

 Whenever possible we enter school teams in local competitions, arrange friendly matches and extend our pupils’ experiences.
 Our hockey team has enjoyed the opportunity to play matches in the National Hockey Stadium.
 We have also established links with local sports clubs such as Bletchley Rugby Club, Loughton & TMA Football Clubs, Milton Keynes Athletics Club and Milton Keynes Hockey Club.

 We have extensive facilities for music, dance and drama, with regular productions which are enjoyed by all.
-We often are part of the Shakespeare festivals and our children superbly performed ‘Macbeth’ this academic year.
-In 2019, over 60 member of our choir performed at the Young Voices concert at the NEC in Birmingham.
+We often are part of the Shakespeare festivals and our children superbly performed ‘Macbeth’ in 2018-19 and 'A Midsummer Night's Dream' this academic year at Stantonbury theatre.
+In 2019, over 60 member of our choir performed at the Young Voices concert at the NEC in Birmingham and we plan to do this again in 2020.
 The choir and other groups of musicians have also previously performed in Middleton Hall and at MK Theatre, in the heart of Milton Keynes and have taken part in the Milton Keynes Festival of Arts and numerous other events and competitions.